pancelor/nokiajam-pico8-template/README.md

 PICO-8 doesn't support changing the resolution or color palette, but this guide will show how to do it anyway (in HTML exports)

 ## features
-- [x] nokia3310 color palette
+- nokia3310 color palette
-- [x] 84x48 resolution
+- 84x48 resolution
-- [x] 15fps
+- 15 FPS
-- [x] classic font
+- classic nokia font
-  - note: the classic 3310 font on the [jam resources page](https://phillipp.itch.io/nokiajamresources) has some small mistakes, e.g. "M" "W" "S"
+  - note: the classic 3310 font on the [jam resources page](https://phillipp.itch.io/nokiajamresources) has some small mistakes, e.g. "M" "W" "S".
+They're fixed here.
-- [x] 12-key keypad (QWEASD etc)
+- 12-key keypad (QWEASD etc)
+- low token-count (~400)

 ## HOW TO MAKE YOUR GAME
 - edit `game.p8`
 - the first tab has a bare-bones game with an `_update()` and `_draw()` function as usual
 - draw your game between 0,0 and 83,47 (inclusive)
-    - there's a call to `camera()` in the last tab that will make drawing happen in a central region onscreen
-    - it's centered so that the player can use the pause menu. however, the pause menu uses black pixels which [I don't currently know how to re-color](https://github.com/pancelor/nokiajam-pico8-template/issues/2), so the pause menu is disabled
+- you can use `keypad(n)` and `keypadp(n)` to read the 12-button keyboard. see the code comments for the button mapping
-- the last tab is "engine code" that makes the project run at 15 fps in the correct position onscreen. you shouldn't need to edit this tab
+- the last tab is "engine code" that does all the magic. you shouldn't need to edit this tab

 ## HOW TO EXPORT
 1. intial setup